hoangduytran/blender-manual/manual/physics/forces/force_fields/types/curve_guide.rst

 .. warning::

-   This feature is broken in the current version, see T46776.
+   This feature is broken in the current version, see Bug Report #46776.

 .. _bpy.types.FieldSettings.guide_kink_type: